 Similarly to sales, a successfully run fundraising campaign hinges on building relationships, understanding the needs of the potential donor, and effectively conveying the value of the cause.
 Just as a salesperson must convince a potential customer that the product or service offered is worthy of their investment, a fundraiser must convince potential donors that their cause is worthy of their support.

 And it all boils down to leveraging digital engagement and multi-channel tactics.

 Depending on your budget and your donor base, you might want to support your phone campaigns with follow-up texts or emails.
 The truth is that you can raise your fundraising game only if you diversify your approach and reimagine your entire strategy in favor of moving from the traditional phone-oriented setup.

 If you haven’t yet integrated video communications into your existing multi-channel outreach approach, this is the perfect time to do so.

-Or, you might use phone fundraising as part of a larger campaign that includes direct mail and live (or virtual) events, as well as email, social media, or other forms of digital marketing.
+The best way is to use phone fundraising as part of a larger digital engagement program that includes direct mail and live (or virtual) events, as well as email, social media, or other forms of digital marketing.

 Big push?
 Recruit volunteers

 Sometimes (even in the best of times), you’re short on staff to make calls.